 The Grado GW100’s do not offer any noise canceling.
 Outside background noise can clearly be heard over the headphones audio, especially in noisy environments like the subway.
 With the headphones being designed as open back, there is also a lot of sound leakages making them less than ideal for listening while at work or quiet environments.
 The open back also deters any noise cancellation since the drivers can direct sound both in and out of the ear cups.

 With their 15-hour battery life, only at mid-level volumes, the Grado GW100’s do not compare to other wireless headphones in their price range that can outlast their battery life and offer both noise cancellation and less sound leakage.
 Since they do not travel well and leak in quiet environments, it is a wonder as to why they are wireless in the first place.

 Style & Comfort:

-The Grado GW100’s are on-ear wireless headphones with a unique open back design.
+The Grado GW100’s are on-ear wireless headphones with a unique open-back design.
 On-ear means the cushions sit on, not over, the ear.
-This design makes the headphones more compact and travel friendly rather than over-the-ear headphones.
+This design makes the headphones more compact and travels friendly rather than over-the-ear headphones.
 The on-ear cushion style is also more comfortable for longer wear as well.